Thompson-Robinson leads No. 18 UCLA over No. 11 Utah 42-32 - Local News 8

 AP Sports Writer

-Thompson-Robinson made sure that streak ended, passing for 299 yards and four TDs while also running for a score to lead the Bruins to their first 6-0 start since 2005, The fifth-year senior also became UCLA’s career leader in passing touchdowns.
+PASADENA, Calif.
+(AP) — Dorian Thompson-Robinson passed for 299 yards and four TDs to become UCLA’s career leader in passing touchdowns, Zach Charbonnet rushed for a career high 198 yards and the 18th-ranked Bruins defeated No. 11 Utah 42-32 on Saturday.

-“I definitely wanted this one.
-We all know the history between UCLA and Utah, the point differential has been crazy,” said Thompson-Robinson, who completed 18 of 23 passes.
-“So we knew the beast at hand coming in here, and I think my boys went out there and went to work.”

-The Bruins also improved to 3-0 in the Pac-12 and picked up the biggest victory in coach Chip Kelly’s five years in Westwood.
+Thompson-Robinson also had a rushing score for the Bruins, who are 6-0 overall for the first time since 2005, 3-0 in the Pac-12 and picked up the biggest victory in coach Chip Kelly’s five years in Westwood.
 They have won nine straight dating back to last season, which is their longest streak since running off 20 straight victories in 1997-98.

-After Cameron Rising’s 9-yard keeper got the Utes within 28-25 early in the fourth quarter, Thompson-Robinson connected with Logan Loya for a 70-yard touchdown.
-That score with 11:17 remaining was the 76th touchdown pass of Thompson-Robinson’s career, passing Brett Hundley for the most in school history.

-“It’s pretty cool for what Dorian has done.
-He has invested a ton in himself and he’s reaping the rewards of that,” Kelly said.
-“Really happy for him, seeing how he has grown as a person and grown as a leader.”

-Thompson-Robinson’s only mistake came late in the fourth quarter when he was picked off by Clark Phillips III, who returned it 80 yards for a touchdown.
-It was the second straight week Phillips had a Pick Six and the fourth of his career.
+Thompson-Robinson’s only mistake came late in the fourth quarter when he was picked off by Clark Phillips III and returned 80 yards for a touchdown.

-Zach Charbonnet had a career-high 198 rushing yards and a touchdown.
-It was the junior’s fourth 100-yard game of the season.

 Cameron Rising passed for 287 yards and ran for a pair of scores for the Utes (4-2, 2-1), who had won five straight in the series by an average of 27 points.